Electrical safety in rented homes

 If your tenancy started on or after 1 June 2020

-the first check should have been done before you moved in
+a check should have been done before you moved in

 you should have been given a copy of the report

-If your tenancy started before 1 June 2020, your landlord must have made sure that the first check was done by 1 April 2021.
+Your landlord must have made sure a check was done by 1 April 2021.

-What is tested during the inspection?
+What is tested during a check?

 The electrical safety report (EICR)

-When further work is needed
+When more work is needed

 Code | What it means |